reactjs/react.dev/beta/src/content/learn/updating-objects-in-state.md

 });
 ```

 Mutation is only a problem when you change *existing* objects that are already in state.
 Mutating an object you've just created is okay because *no other code references it yet.* Changing it isn't going to accidentally impact something that depends on it.
-This is called a "local mutation."
+This is called a "local mutation".
 You can even do local mutation [while rendering](/learn/keeping-components-pure#local-mutation-your-components-little-secret).
 Very convenient and completely okay!

 </DeepDive>